BelaPlatform/bela_newBlog/docs/_posts/2020-05-01-sonic-tree-daniel-maszkowicz.markdown

 {% include single-image.html fileName="sonic-tree/neuron_model-01.png" %}

-The signal emitted by each neuron results from a matrix combination which coefficients reflect the sound interactions in the network.
-The original sound source comes from the contact microphone, and is processed by the neuron network for an effect of an organic movement through the branches of the tree.
+The signal emitted by each neuron results from a matrix combination whose coefficients reflect the sound interactions in the network.
+The original sound source comes from the contact microphone, and is processed by the neuron network to create an effect of organic movement through the branches of the tree.

 # Working with Bela